The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 If you try to install a tarball that doesn’t exist on the Forge, the tool fails.

 If you try to install a tarball that doesn’t match the naming convention

 If you try to install a tarball and you have no ability to connect to the forge, the tool fails.

 If your tarball contains dependency information of its own, the tool ignores it.

-#17 Updated by John Julien over 1 year ago
+#17 Updated by John Julien almost 2 years ago

 - Support Urls deleted (

 I’m untargeting this from 3.2.0 per discussions with Ryan and puppet devs yesterday.

 Hey Eric,I know it was a while ago, but can you elaborate on the discussion you had with Ryan?